 Best Airbnb in Cape Elizabeth: Life is a Beach

 With a great name and an even better location, this bed & breakfast provides a relaxing and safe experience.
 It’s got a variety of cosy rooms, making it perfect for families.
-There’s also a terrace with an outdoor table and hammocks.
+This beachside cabin in Maine also boasts a terrace with an outdoor table and hammocks.
 You’ll have a huge selection of sandy beaches on your doorstep, so make sure to pack all your beach essentials!

 Awesome Bed & Breakfast in Cape Elizabeth: SUITE’S Beautiful??
 PORTLAND + BEACHes!